EHDEN/CatalogueExport/README.md

 </td>
 </table>

-**(Note: we will remove the inputs in the form.
-This will be added in the upload file automatically in the upcoming version)**

 All visualisations in the Database Dashboard and the Network Dashboards will now automatically reflect the new characteristics of your database.
-Please rerun this procedure for every CDM update do the dashboard shows the latest version of your data.
+Please rerun this procedure for every CDM update so the dashboard shows the latest version of your data.

 Support
 =======
 We use the <a href="https://github.com/EHDEN/CatalogueExport/issues">GitHub issue tracker</a> for all questions/comments/bugs/issues/enhancements.

 ## Project status: Beta
-The tool is currently under heavy developments and **should not be used yet**.
+The tool is currently under development and **should not be used yet**.

 ## License